Structure of the earth

 Learn more about Origin of Earth's water.

 We may not know how the Earth's oceans or atmosphere came to be here, but at least we have a fairly good idea about the Earth itself.
 Or do we?
-While Venus, Earth and Mars all have similar proportions of volatile elements (material which become gas at comparably low temperatures, like water), exactly where these materials originated remains a big question in planetary science, with comets once again being a prime suspect.
+While Venus, Earth and Mars all have similar proportions of volatile elements (material which become gas at comparably low temperatures, like water), exactly where these materials originated remains a big question in planetary science, with comets once again a prime suspect.

 Learn more about Original of volatile elements in the terrestrial planets.